Soda4u/SQL-Practice/README.md

 # SQL-Practice

-[sql-practice.com](https://www.sql-practice.com/) is a website I came across on my search to develop my skills with SQL.
-It is a simple website, where a prompted question, categorized by difficulty, is answered by the user through writing SQL queries.
+In my journey from a chemistry associate into data analysis, I am constantly looking for ways to learn and develop new skills, especially for languages like SQL. [sql-practice.com](https://www.sql-practice.com/) is a website I came across while looking for ways to do just that.
+It is a simple website, where a user is prompted to answer a question through SQL queries, categorized by varying levels of difficulty.

 I completed the availble prompts from all difficulty catergories, and wanted to upload it into my github to access whenever I needed to, and to show my accomplishments.

-The website gives a way to save the progress in the form of an exported json file, which can then be imported from other devices.
-This json file is what is posted in this github repository.
+In the complementary json file in this repository, the "userSolution" key holds the values of all the SQL queries I wrote while completing the prompts available on the website.
+This json file was exported from sql-practice.com from my own local device.

 ## Thoughts and Opinions